andytudhope/africa/docs/essays/running-code.md

 2. The principle is still the same: If the objection has been addressed, and the new voices are not giving informed responses to that point, it can still justifiably be called rough consensus.

 3. Sometimes, a show of hands can be useful; sometimes, it can be damaging and result in suboptimal decisions.
 Sometimes, using a device like a "hum" can avoid those pitfalls; sometimes, it is just a poorly disguised vote.
 The objective nevertheless remains to protect against simple “majority rule” and get to the best technical outcomes.

+It's worth going back to Venkatesh Rao for some concluding remarks:

+> "The consequences of this optimistic approach are radical.
+Traditional processes of consensus-seeking drive towards clarity in long-term visions but are usually fuzzy on immediate next steps.
+By contrast, rough consensus in software deliberately seeks ambiguity in long-term outcomes and extreme clarity in immediate next steps \[...\] Clarity in next steps counteracts the tendency to overestimate what is possible in the short term, while comfort with ambiguity in visions counteracts the tendency to underestimate what is possible in the long term \[...\]

+> "In other words, true north in software  is often the direction that combines ambiguity and evidence of fertility in the most alluring way: the direction of _maximal interestingness_."